ericsmacedo/harm-analysis/README.md

   Runs the harm_analysis function for a file containing time domain data

 Options:
   --fs FLOAT      Sampling frequency.
   --plot          Plot the power spectrum of the data --sep TEXT      Separator between items.
+  --sfactor TEXT  Scaling factor.
+The data will be multiplied by this number,
-  --help      Show this message and exit.
+                  before the function is called.
+Examples: 1/8, 5, etc --help          Show this message and exit.
 ```